 Today over 300 types of pasta consumed in Italy and they can be classified as dry and fresh pasta (full or holed), short, fine, smooth, striped.
 The innumerable type of pasta can be distinguished by dough, shape, surface and the possible presence of the filling.
 A variety that testifies, once again, to the immense wealth of the Italian culinary heritage, able to combine history and innovation, tradition and creativity of one of the most loved and appreciated products in the world.
 The type of pasta is not only the fruit of imagination, the different formats are a matter of taste and the choice is also linked to the consistency and to the dressing with which it will have to be married.

 Pasta is the queen of Italian culinary tradition.
-It is loved by adults and children and is seasoned with sauces of all kinds: vegetables, meat, or fish.
+It is loved by adults and children and the different types of pasta are seasoned with sauces of all kinds: vegetables, meat, or fish.

-There are countless formats in Italy; some typologies are known all over the world while others are popular in the only source area.
+There are countless formats in Italy: some type of pasta are known all over the world while others are popular in the only source area.

 Long, short, or minced pasta is for all tastes: just choose what to cook and with which sauce accompany it!

 Below is a list of the best-known pasta sizes in Italy.

 History of Pasta